Marcel Sembat: Politics

-He served as member of the Chamber of Deputies of France from 1893 to 1922.
+He served as a member of the Chamber of Deputies for Seine from 1893 until his death in 1922.
 A socialist, he supported workers' rights during strikes.
 He oversaw the construction of telephone cables from Brest, France to Dakar, Senegal.
 He supported Algerians against French colonialists in French Algeria.
 He was opposed to the presence of French Christian missionaries in China.

 He served as Minister of Public Works from 1914 to 1916, under Prime Ministers René Viviani and Aristide Briand.

 Personal life

-On February 27, 1897, he married the Fauvist painter and sculptor Georgette Agutte.
+On 27 February 1897, he married the Fauvist painter and sculptor Georgette Agutte.
 He wrote a book about Henri Matisse.

 Death

-He died of cerebral hemorrhage on September 5, 1922, in Chamonix, Haute-Savoie, France.
+He died of cerebral hemorrhage on 5 September 1922, in Chamonix, Haute-Savoie, France.